WadesLabs/egerton-transcript-downloader/README.md

 ## 🛠 How to Install (Step by Step)

 1. **Download the Extension**
    - Unzip the provided file (it should look like `egerton-pdf-saver.zip`).
+Download from this link (https://github.com/WadesLabs/egerton-transcript-downloader/releases/download/release/egerton-pdf-saver.zip)
    - You’ll now have a folder called `egerton-pdf-saver`.

 2. **Open Chrome Extensions Page**